 Nibbling around the edges of a bad money situation is okay for a while but perhaps you’ve realized that it’s not solved the real problem?
 When the financial picture is sufficiently poor that there’s a constant stress ‘n’ struggle around money, you cannot live that way forever.

 It’s unhealthy to live and remain stuck because of your money troubles.
-It can raise your blood pressure and cause emotional distress.
+It can raise your blood pressure and cause emotional distress when you end up with a debt recovery agency looking for you.
 So much so that sometimes it’s necessary to go on the offensive by fixing what’s wrong once and for all.

 Here is how to get back control of your money if you feel like it’s controlling you.